pawn-lang/YSI-Includes/YSI_Coding/y_functional.md

 # y_functional

-Provides support for "lamda" functions - small functions entirely contained within an expression such as a function call.
+Provides support for "lambda" functions - small functions entirely contained within an expression such as a function call.
 Also provides functions for operating on arrays and data at a high level.

 ## YSI